B-Lenton/TIL/README.md

 Partially created using [Kalob Taulien's online Full Stack Bootcamp](https://www.udemy.com/course/the-ultimate-fullstack-web-development-bootcamp/) on Udemy.

-It has since been taken further independently, and there is still more to come:
+It has since been taken further independently, and there are further plans to implement the following in the future:
 - Cleaner, more efficient testing with better code coverage
 - REST Framework
 - Update personal user information securely